-Originally housed on the second floor of the Williamson Building overlooking the city's Public Square, the Fourth District of the Federal Reserve served member banks in Ohio, western Pennsylvania, parts of northern West Virginia, and eastern Pennsylvania.
+One of the twelve member banks was slated for Cleveland.
+Following its 1914 establishment, the Federal Reserve Bank of Cleveland was housed on the second floor of the Williamson Building overlooking Public Square.
+It served the Fourth District of the Federal Reserve: member banks in Ohio and parts of Pennsylvania and West Virginia.
 The Cleveland branch quickly became the third largest of the twelve Federal Reserve banks, forcing the institution to expand to multiple floors of the Williamson Building.

-In 1919, the architectural firm of Walker and Weeks was hired to design a new home for Cleveland's branch of the Federal Reserve.
-Four architects and a team of draftsmen worked thirteen months on the design prior to beginning construction in 1921.
+In 1919, the architectural firm of Walker & Weeks was hired to design a new home for Cleveland's branch of the Federal Reserve.
+Four architects and a team of draftsmen worked for thirteen months on the design.
 One thousand sketches and nearly 2,000 blueprints were prepared for the new structure.
-Two years and $8.25 million later, the Fourth District Federal Reserve Bank formally opened on August 23, 1923 - an event that drew an estimated crowd of 40,000.
+Construction began in 1921.
+Two years and $8.25 million later, the Fourth District Federal Reserve Bank formally opened on August 23, 1923, an event attended by an estimated crowd of 40,000.